RedHatProductSecurity/rapidast/README.md

 Then the product, as well as an engagement for that product, must be created in your DefectDojo instance.
 It would not be advised to give the RapiDAST user an "admin" role and simply set `auto_create_context` to True, as it would be both insecure and accident prone (a typo in the product name would let RapiDAST create a new product)

-#### DefectDojo configuration in RapiDAST

-##### Authentication
+##### Exporting to Defect Dojo

-First, RapiDAST needs to be able to authenticate itself to a DefectDojo service.
+RapiDAST will send the results directly to a DefectDojo service.
 This is a typical configuration:

 ```yaml
 config: